All Souls College, Oxford

 If you would like to contact us, please email us at: email@example.com.

-We are grateful to All Souls College and The Oxford Research Centre in the Humanities (TORCH) for funding for this conference.
+We are grateful to All Souls College, The Oxford Research Centre in the Humanities (TORCH), and The Borrin Foundation for funding for this conference.